-“BIO appreciates the committee for recognising the role that clean energy, green manufacturing and agricultural innovation play in mitigating climate change, protecting human health and bolstering a biobased economy,” said Stephanie Batchelor, vice president of BIO’s Industrial and Environmental Section.
+“BIO appreciates that the committee is recognising the role that clean energy, green manufacturing and agricultural innovation play in mitigating climate change, protecting human health and bolstering a biobased economy,” said Stephanie Batchelor, vice president of BIO’s Industrial and Environmental Section.
 “Biotech companies that develop and manufacture sustainable fuels and other biobased products are helping to decarbonise the transportation and manufacturing sectors, reducing air pollution, mitigating other harmful environmental impacts, and improving public health.”

 Among a raft of proposals, the report calls for a national low carbon fuels standard and tax breaks for sustainable aviation fuels.